 In 2020, at the start of the Corona virus outbreak, John Stone Beef launched johnstonebeefshop.com to bring that same quality direct to the consumer again.

 John Stone MBE is Chairman of John Stone Beef.
 He has more than fifty years of experience as a master butcher.
 Thirty years ago, he co-authored the Meat Buyers Guide for Catering Butchery – a seminal industry publication which standardised meat cutting practices and jargon for a generation.

 Tim Stone was instrumental in setting up the John Stone process when the business was established in Ireland nearly twenty years ago.
 As a seventh generation butcher and son of founder, John Stone, he knows quality meat.
 Now, he is proud to take the helm as managing director and continue the tradition of excellence that John Stone stands for.

 Jonathan Cahill is a third generation master butcher.
 His career spans over four decades from retail to foodservice for global companies.
 His passion and respect for the animal and for good husbandry is at the forefront of everything he does.

-Scott has over 8 years’ experience in the meat industry, and joined the John Stone in January of this year.
+Scott has over 9 years’ experience in the meat industry, and joined the John Stone team in January 2021.
 Scott has helped developed the e-commerce / direct to consumer side of the business as well as developing new product ideas and concepts.